-- o If "Residential" is selected and the project is greater than 25 kW AC in size, applicant will provide at least one of the following documents: - Electric bill which shows residential classification; or - Proof of residential property tax class code; or - Documentation demonstrating that at least 75% of the usage of the structure(s) is residential - o If "House of Worship" is selected and project is 100 kW AC or less in size, applicant will provide both of the following: - A signed attestation that states the following:
+- During application processing, the Program Administrator may request clarification if the utility account holder and the property/project owner differ. - Installer name & contact information (May select unknown if not yet known) - Name of Utility for which the system is interconnected - Will this project be applying under the EEC category?
+(Only available for EEC qualified Approved Vendors) - Project Type (Residential, Non-residential, Government, Non-Profit, House of Worship, Community-Driven Community Solar) - If "Residential" is selected and the project is 25 kW AC or less in size, applicant will attest that the project is a residential project with a checkbox if it meets one of the following criteria: - Electric bill demonstrates residential rate classification; - Property classified as residential for purposes of property tax; or - Structure usage is at least 75% residential. - If "Residential" is selected and the project is greater than 25 kW AC in size, applicant will provide at least one of the following documents: - Electric bill which shows residential classification; or - Proof of residential property tax class code; or - Documentation demonstrating that at least 75% of the usage of the structure(s) is residential - If "House of Worship" is selected and project is 100 kW AC or less in size, applicant will provide both of the following: - A signed attestation that states the following: